MarkusTeufelberger/rippled-distrotest/README.md

 This project aims to regularly build and test all possible build variants of https://github.com/ripple/rippled/ on different Linux distributions using their upstream packages.
+This means that for example while it might be possible to build Boost manually, that's out of scope for this project.

 Ideally the `build_all.sh` script from the /Builds folder in the rippled repo should run with 0 errors on every distro out there.